guillaumeger/versions_exporter/README.md

 # versions_exporter

-This app takes the current version of an app in k8s, gets the latest release from github, and expose them via prometheus format metrics.
+This exporter takes the current version of an app in k8s, gets the latest release from github, and expose them in prometheus format metrics.

 It scans deployments and daemonsets for an annotation that specifies the github org/repo.